 Evaluators will develop estimates of free ridership based on the two Program Components Score specifications outlined in the Core protocol.
 Evaluators will select one of these for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.
 Evaluators will present the results of both estimates of free ridership in EM&V reporting.

-New Construction Program
+C&I New Construction Protocol

 Free Ridership